Ali-7800/Microrobot-Leg-Control/README.md

 Run the section corresponding to section you ran in ```workspace_gen.m``` to plot the three workspaces.

-In the third section of this script you plot a trajectory onto the workspaces to see if it is within them by changing the parametric equations x and y to the desired trajectory.
+In the third section of this script you can plot a trajectory onto the workspaces to see if it is within them by changing the parametric equations x and y to the desired trajectory.

 ### Trajectory generation ```trajectory_gen.m```
 This calculates the voltages needed to make the leg tip move in a trajectory.